Ernest Cromwell Peake: The Boxer Rebellion and political challenges

 Peake was not the only missionary to suffer during the difficult political atmosphere described above, but the London Missionary Society struggled on the whole.
 During these troublesome times, however, the London Missionary Society did not face as much interference due to China’s political instability as did other missionary groups.
 During 1927, many missionary groups were forced to evacuate a large portion of their staff from their associated facilities in an effort to maintain safety.
 68% of Chinese missionaries under the London Missionary Society were able to stay on Chinese grounds, while only 54% of those from the American Presbyterian Mission, and 26% of those from the American Methodist Episcopal Mission were able to do so.
 Because the majority of their missionary efforts were concentrated in Treaty Ports and larger towns in China, the London Missionary Society had the ability to keep most of their staff in China.
-Overall, this group had a large amount of residential living accommodations in Teintsin, Shanghai, and Hong Kong.
+Overall, this group had a large amount of residential living accommodations in Tianjin, Shanghai, and Hong Kong.
 By having high amounts of housing, some missionaries who had to evacuate the area in which they were stationed were able to relocate to one of the other residential locations, and then once the political atmosphere by their home location improved, they could again return to their original housing accommodations.
-Of the three central areas, the most missionaries went to Shanghai, while only five or six men stayed in Hankow until they were obliged to leave in January, although many were able to return.
-Being that Peake was one of these five or six men, he had to be one of the best in his field, as only the select few were sent to Hankow.
+Of the three central areas, the most missionaries went to Shanghai, while only five or six men stayed in Hankou until they were obliged to leave in January, although many were able to return.
+Being that Peake was one of these five or six men, he had to be one of the best in his field, as only the select few were sent to Hankou.
 The London Missionary Society also enabled a system of training in which their medical work was able to sustain itself even when the European missionaries left China, as the Chinese doctors were capable of continuing the system.
 The ultimate focus of the group was to prepare the Chinese so that they could sustain themselves without European missionary contact, while this originally came from the religious focus of having the Chinese Church ready to take over, this emphasis reflected in the goals of their medical missionaries as well.